Recall Issued For Baby Stroller Brand Over 'Fingertip Amputation' Hazard

 The stroller’s rear disc brakes have openings that can cause amputation or laceration if a child's fingertip gets caught in the openings, CPSC said.

-Around 14,400 of the strollers were sold at various retailers, including BuyBuyBaby, Nordstrom, Neiman Marcus, Pottery Barn Kids, and Amazon.com from October 2021 through August 2022.
+Around 14,400 of the strollers were sold at various retailers nationwide, including BuyBuyBaby, Nordstrom, Neiman Marcus, Pottery Barn Kids, and Amazon.com from October 2021 through August 2022.

 So far, at least one child has suffered a fingertip amputation stemming from the issue, CPSC said.
 The child was not in the stroller at the time.